-We have found that users on the Windows 10 NT operating system, or users of the Edge browser, have experienced myriad problems playing TED videos due to an incompatibility with our TED.com video player.
-As a workaround, try this alternate version of the site instead:
+We have found that many Windows users (including Windows 7, 8 and 10) have experienced problems playing TED videos due to an incompatibility with our TED.com video player.
+This usually manifests in lost audio.
+Our engineers are working on a fix, but as a temporary workaround, try this alternate version of the site:

 Or, this version with an embed player: https://embed.ted.com/talks/

-If neither of those sites work, try downloading the talks to watch offline (our download article can show you how).
+If this doesn't work for you, you might instead try downloading the talks to watch offline (our download article can show you how).